-Figure 121: Evaluation
+Figure 120: Evaluation

 As you can see, you can evaluate eight metrics: mean time to failure, mean time to repair, steady-state availability, instantaneous availability, reliability, unreliability, uptime and downtime.
-You can also select the unit of time to be included in the calculation of uptime and downtime: seconds, minutes, hours, and days.
+Users can select or deselect all metrics by clicking the toggle checkbox labeled "Select All".
+Users can also select the unit of time to be included in the calculation of uptime and downtime: seconds, minutes, hours, and days.
 If time-dependent metrics are selected - reliability, unreliability or instantaneous availability --, the time parameter is required.
 There is also an option to analyze time-dependent metrics by considering multiple points in time.
 The metric is calculated for each point.

 Mercury provides two methods for computing dependability measures.
-You can choose between SFM (structural function method) and SDP (sum of disjoint products), as shown in Figure 122.
+You can choose between SFM (structural function method) and SDP (sum of disjoint products), as shown in Figure 121.
 SFM computes measures considering the structural function of the model.
 The Boolean algebra-based SDP method, on the other hand, computes measures considering minimal cuts and paths.